nic-h/mammothnetwork/docs/cleanup-deps-issue.md

 ```

 Notes:
-- PIXI has been removed; deck.gl is the single engine.
+- PIXI has been removed; Three.js + 3d-force-graph is the single engine.
 If `depcheck` surfaces PIXI again, remove it.
 - `sharp` is loaded dynamically in `jobs/sync-metadata.js` (optional dependency); depcheck marks it as used.

 ## ts-prune